 Technology classes in grades 6 and 7 encourage students to understand both the personal and worldly uses of technology, encourage them to be safe and responsible computer and Internet users, and unleash the creative potential of computers, imaging, and programming.
 IDE8, gives 8th graders the opportunity to pursue yearlong independent research and creative projects with the gentle guidance of faculty members.

-Students in the 6th grade begin with a quarter-long course that introduces them to language and language study and then take a quarter each of Latin, Spanish, and Chinese as an introduction to the study of foreign languages and cultures.
-Beginning in seventh grade, students choose between Chinese, Latin, and Spanish as their primary course of language study and commit to two years of the same language (7th and 8th grade).
+Students in the 6th grade begin with an introduction to language and language study.
+Beginning in seventh grade, students choose between Latin and Spanish as their primary course of language study and commit to two years of the same language (7th and 8th grade).
 The middle school years are an excellent time to introduce a second language to young people and SAS is committed to making language available to students in the middle school in a way that is both meaningful and fun.

 The Middle School math curriculum is designed to strengthen students basic math skills in preparation for higher level math courses.
 In addition to focusing on content, the preparation includes helping students to overcome any pre-existing math phobias and to see the real-life value and fun of math.
 The emphasis is jointly on learning how to “do" math and striving to understand why it's done that way.
 A solid understanding of the math fundamentals are designed to prepare students for explorations in algebra, geometry, and beyond.
 Eighth graders have a choice of Pre-Algebra or Algebra I. Students with a passion for mathematics are encouraged to participate in American Math Competitions and Math League Contests.